Potassium chloride: Industrial

 Potassium chloride was once used as a fire extinguishing agent, and in portable and wheeled fire extinguishers.
 Known as Super-K dry chemical, it was more effective than sodium bicarbonate-based dry chemicals and was compatible with protein foam.
 This agent fell out of favor with the introduction of potassium bicarbonate (Purple-K) dry chemical in the late 1960s, which was much less corrosive, as well as more effective.
 It is rated for B and C fires.

 Along with sodium chloride and lithium chloride, potassium chloride is used as a flux for the gas welding of aluminium.

-Potassium chloride is also an optical crystal with a wide transmission range from 210 nm to 20 µm.
+Potassium chloride is also an optical crystal with a wide transmission range from 210 nm to 20 μm.
 While cheap, KCl crystals are hygroscopic.
 This limits its application to protected environments or short-term uses such as prototyping.
 Exposed to free air, KCl optics will "rot".
-Whereas KCl components were formerly used for infrared optics, it has been entirely replaced by much tougher crystals such as zinc selenide.
+Whereas KCl components were formerly used for infrared optics, they have been entirely replaced by much tougher crystals such as zinc selenide.

 Potassium chloride is used as a scotophor with designation P10 in dark-trace CRTs, e.g. in the Skiatron.